niloufargit/Google-Agentic-AI/README.md

-# AGENTI AI GOOGLE * KAGGLE course
+# AGENTIC AI GOOGLE * KAGGLE course

 i participated in google agentic ai this month with oonline courses and assigments using google apk and kaggle